Unleash/unleash-edge/README.md

 ## Running Unleash Edge

 Unleash edge is compiled to a single binary.
-We use clap to parse arguments/environment variables to configure Unleash Edge.
+We use Clap to parse arguments/environment variables to configure Unleash Edge.
 All modes [See Concepts/Modes](#modes) share http configuration variables.

 ```shell
 $ ./unleash-edge --help